AdaCore/gnatstudio/docs/users_guide/extending.rst

 .. index:: <doc_path>

-The directories given by the :file:`GPS_DOC_PATH` environment variable are searched for the HTML documentation files.
+The directories given by the :file:`GNATSTUDIO_DOC_PATH` environment variable are searched for the HTML documentation files.
 However, you can also use the :file:`<doc_path>` XML node to define additional directories to search.
 Such a directory is relative to the installation directory of GPS.
 For